Skip to Content

 Disney opens up the virtual queue at set times throughout the day.
 Those are commonly referred to as “drop times.”

-Remember: guests must have valid theme park admission and a theme park reservation for Magic Kingdom to join the virtual queue.
+Remember: guests must have valid theme park admission and, when applicable, a theme park reservation for Magic Kingdom to join the virtual queue.

 There are 2 (and sometimes 3) drop times for the virtual queue at TRON: